koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_9_img_2.md

+# The image 2 in slide 9 of lecture 3 contains:
 The image contains a textual annotation with two separate lines.

 The first line reads "WEDNESDAY, 9:27 AM" in uppercase letters.
 The text is aligned horizontally and colored in black.